-Master's in Administration Studies in Central America and Caribbean
+Masters Program in Human Resources in Central America and Caribbean

-5 Results in Administration Studies, Central America and Caribbean Filter
+10 Results in Human Resources, Central America and Caribbean

 The European MASTER is aimed primarily at students who have completed a diploma II (Tray 3) in the areas of human resource management, psychology, sociology or labor law.